How to handle faceted navigation for search engines

 What is faceted navigation?

 Faceted navigation (or faceted search) is a type of navigation usually found on e-commerce sites.
 Faceted navigation uses “filters” to allow users to navigate product pages and build their own custom views based on their requirements.
 Its purpose is to help users find what they’re looking for more easily using multiple filters based on listings attributes.
+These filters are best delivered in subfolder format rather than URL parameters so you can index them in search results.For example:

 Key benefits of using faceted navigation